How to Handle an Amazon Seller Suspension

 This is a major problem for sellers all over the world.
 As we stated previously, Amazon is now turning their focus towards big brands.
 These brands can take down listings of unauthorized third-party sellers with the click of a button – even if the seller isn’t aware they may be infringing on someone else’s copyright, trademark or patent.

 What makes an item inauthentic?
 An item is inauthentic when it is not purchased from an authorized supplier.
 Inauthentic suspensions happen because a seller’s inventory includes a product that’s not quite counterfeit – but still not quite up to Amazon’s standards.
 The inauthentic issue is still evolving daily.

 Amazon has established MAP pricing to avoid price wars with other platforms.
 Amazon policy states that no product may be offered at a price that is not in line with MAP guidelines.
 The A9 algorithm constantly scrapes the entire web to establish the most competitive price for any given item so they can adjust accordingly.

 Item Not As Described

 Buyers are so accustomed to the convenience of one-click ordering these days, so it’s natural that a customer may skim over important details on your listing.
-This happens either way, so checking each listing for accuracy is an essential precautionary measure.
-“Not as described” are three deadly words for any Amazon seller, and all too often, these situations lead to an account suspension.
+This happens, either way, so checking each listing for accuracy is an essential precautionary measure.
+“Not as described” are three deadly words for an Amazon seller, and all too often, these situations lead to an account suspension.

 Amazon’s fulfillment centers are enormous, with an average size that equals dozens of football fields.
 “Used sold as new” suspensions might happen because your inventory was mixed with another seller’s.
 The best way to avoid this is by performing thorough damage control before you receive this type of suspension.
 Keep every invoice, monitor your metrics daily, and be ready to stand up against any issue related to your item’s condition.